claritagallery/clarita-api/README.md

     $ pipenv install

-Clarita should work on Python 3.6 or later, but it has been most tested on Python 3.8.
+Clarita should work on Python 3.7 or later, but it has been most tested on Python 3.8.

 ## Development

+    $ pipenv install --dev
-    $ cd src
+    $ cd src/clarita
-    $ uvicorn main:app --reload
+    $ pipenv run uvicorn main:app --reload

 ## Changelog